nealpointerexception/register-allocation/webpost.md

 ### Assign Registers
 Now that we have our intervals we run through each line of execution once more and see which variables need a register.
 Allocate a register if available, otherwise choose a variable to spill.
 A spilled register will be assigning the register number -1.

-Here is the resulting allocation for the following sample program:
+Here is the resulting allocation for the following sample program with a max of 4 registers:

 ```
 Linear Scan Results: